What’s a Good Average Cycling Distance for Beginners?

 Route

-Make sure to carefully plan your route in advance, this is what I have done wrong as a beginner in cycling.
+Make sure to carefully plan your route in advance; this is what I have done wrong as a beginner in cycling.

-And make sure to pack a power bank when you’re navigating with your phone.
 On my longest ride, my phone died 3 miles (5km) before I got to my destination!!

 I had to GUESS the way.